Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 # cut_extra_interval: if set to True, adjust the note intervals that exceed the bar range

 # round_duration: if set to True, remove the note when the adjusted note duration has a very small value

+# round_cut_interval: if set to True, when calculating the interval, if it is very close to ind2, round the interval to ind2

 # The cut function returns a new chord type with a slice in the range of the specified number of bars